 My husband thinks I’m crazy with my repurposing ideas….and this little project is proof that I might just be (kidding, sort of).
 It all started a few years after my mom purchased a dining room table that she decided wasn’t her style anymore.
 She bought this lovely dining table at a very expensive furniture store in town and later realized what the base of it used to be.
 Since you’ve read the title of this post you know what I’m referring to; a vintage casket carrier that I’ve repurposed as a dining room table base.

-When my mom purchased this vintage Iron collapsible dining room table, it came with a very large piece of glass on top.
+When my mom purchased this vintage Iron casket carrier, it came with a large piece of glass on top.

 It looked ok, but I knew when I got my hands on it I knew I would add a piece of wood to the top, not glass.

-This casket carrier is rusty, industrial, vintage and HEAVY!
+This antique casket carrier is rusty, industrial, vintage and HEAVY!
 It’s 100% iron and I love it.

 Here is what it looked it;